RespawnDespair/ha-motorcycle-card/README.md

   name: Middelharnis
   latitude: 51.75
   longitude: 4.17
+temperature_threshold: 15
+rain_threshold: 20
+travel_start_hour: 7
+travel_end_hour: 19
 ```

 ## Travel Criteria

-The card will show a "go" icon (✅) if the following conditions are met for the entire travel period (07:00 - 19:00):
+The card will show a "go" icon (✅) if the following conditions are met for the entire travel period (configured start to end hour) for *both* your home and work locations:

-*   **Temperature:** Stays above 15°C.
+*   **Temperature:** Stays above the configured minimum temperature.
-*   **Precipitation:** The probability of rain is less than 20%.
+*   **Precipitation:** The probability of rain is below the configured maximum rain probability.

-If either of these conditions is not met, the card will show a "no-go" icon (❌) and the reason.
+If either of these conditions is not met for either location, the card will show a "no-go" icon (❌).